 9. SPAIN LOST FLORIDA.

 Toward the end of the war, Spain made the regrettable decision of allying with France.
 They joined the conflict in January of 1762, but by this time, the British were an unstoppable force.
-The Spanish had begun settling in Florida in the 1500s, but when Britain won the war, the Spanish were forced to give up Florida in accordance with the 1763 Treaty of Paris in exchange for Havana, which the British had captured the previous year.
-The Spanish would get Florida back 20 years later thanks to the American Revolution, but soon after would lose it again, this time permanently.
+The Spanish had begun settling in Florida in the 1500s, but when Britain won the war, Spain was forced to give up Florida in accordance with the 1763 Treaty of Paris in exchange for Havana, which the British had captured the previous year.
+Spain would get Florida back 20 years later thanks to the American Revolution, but soon after would lose it again, this time permanently.

 10. THE WAR SET THE STAGE FOR THE AMERICAN REVOLUTION.

 Although the British won the French and Indian War, the conflict was very costly.
 To dig itself out of massive debt, England initiated a series of taxes on the colonies.
 Because the colonists had no voice in British Parliament, this led to a protest of “no taxation without representation.”
 Resentment from the colonists also grew when King George III limited expansion westward with the Royal Proclamation of 1763, hoping to quell violence between the Native Americans and settlers.
 Many colonists saw this as further control by the Crown.
 These factors, which directly stemmed from the French and Indian War, led to the American Revolution.